 Understanding these key terms can help patients and their families navigate the complexities of brain stem glioma with greater confidence.
 It's also important to consult with healthcare professionals who specialize in neurology and oncology to receive the most accurate information and effective treatment strategies tailored to individual cases.

-Brain stem gliomas are tumors that occur in the brain stem, the lower part of the brain connecting to the spinal cord.
+Brain stem gliomas are tumours that occur in the brain stem, the lower part of the brain connecting to the spinal cord.
 They can affect all ages but are more common in children.
 The brain stem controls vital life functions, so symptoms can be severe and varied.
 Understanding the symptoms and signs of brain stem glioma is crucial for early detection and treatment.

 Children with brain stem glioma may show signs of: